Housing Trust History

 An Enduring Public-Private Partnership

-A decade and a half later, scores of Silicon Valley employers, employer foundations, state and federal housing agencies and private citizens have voluntarily sustained a shared goal to make Silicon Valley a more affordable place to live.
+More than fifteen years after our founding, scores of Silicon Valley employers, employer foundations, state and federal housing agencies and private citizens have voluntarily sustained a shared goal to make Silicon Valley a more affordable place to live.
 We created TECH Fund, an investment vehicle to allow philanthropic organizations and private sector entities to easily invest in critical housing solutions.
-And thanks to our early efforts, and the continuing leadership of our donors and partners, we have invested over $130 million to create more than 25,000 housing opportunities for Silicon Valley’s workforce, families, seniors and special needs individuals.
+And thanks to our early efforts, and the continuing leadership of our donors and partners, we have invested over $145 million to create more than 27,600 housing opportunities for Silicon Valley’s workforce, families, seniors and special needs individuals.

 Housing Trust Silicon Valley is now among the largest housing trusts in the nation to finance affordable housing and assist first-time homebuyers.
 As a Certified CDFI (Community Development Financial Institution), we are nationally recognized for providing the resources and leadership needed to make housing more affordable for those who want to live in Silicon Valley.